Padong or Long Necks Karen.

 The majority of people say that the reasons for Padong women to wear the rings are to show their beauty, class status and position.
 But the other important reason is to protect marriage over the tribe.
 We can see the difference between all the hill tribes in Myanmar from the women’s typical costumes.
 Each tribe of women dresses in their own different ways; some tribes make themselves more different than others by making tattoos on their bodies in order to avoid attraction from others outside the tribes.
 Moreover, there are still two ancient stories that mention the reasons for wearing the rings: the first one told that in ancient times the ghost and the soul felt dissatisfied; the Padong group then sent the tiger to bite them all.
 The ancestor of Padong worried about losing all Padong women in the meantime, finally, they found a way to solve the problem by asking all Padong women to wear the rings in order to protect them from the tiger.
 The second story said that in the past the Padong’s parents were a dragon and a swan.
 This reason makes them need to wear the rings in order to have a beautiful long neck in dignified and handsome movement, and also suitable for them to be the heirs of a dragon and a swan.

 The Padong in Mae Hong Son, Thailand

-The Padong, in Mae Hong Son, Thailand, have evacuated from the war and entering to Mae Hong Son in the years 1895-1896.
-They settle their village along the Thai-Burma border.
-They still maintain the unique symbols of their life style of living which including their traditions and the cultures to attract all the tourists to come and visit them.
+The Padong, in Mae Hong Son, Thailand, have been evacuated from the war and entering to Mae Hong Son in the years 1895-1896.
+They settle in their village along the Thai-Burma border.
+They still maintain the unique symbols of their life style of living which include their traditions and the cultures to attract all the tourists to come and visit them.
 Therefore, this is the best way for them to bring into their main income.